Fractal Images as Number Sequences I An Introduction: Introduction

+Assuming we have both an integer sequence $\lr{1,2,-1,2,2,1,-2,1,2,1,-2,-2,-1,-2,1}$ and a drawing rule that states for $1$ you draw one unit to the right, for $-1$ one unit to the left, for $2$ draw one unit up, and for $-2$ one unit down.
+The drawing would then be as shown in the left picture in \cref{fig:introd1}.
+Alternatively, we provide the sequence $\lr{1,2,-1,3,1,-2,1}$, plus the rule that $3$ is one unit backward, then the drawing is as shown in the right picture in \cref{fig:introd1}.

+The main objective of this article is:~\emph{to describe a system in which we can represent fractal curves in all dimensions as integer sequences.}

+In \cref{sec:axiomdscrpt} we give an axiomatic description of the tools required to handle the two objects in the paper, sequences and fractals.

+\Cref{sub:Asmn} is dedicated to defining the basics surrounding sequences, that is the alphabet, including its inverses, morphisms, and the property of being normalized.
+Additionally, we also define some unique morphisms because of their vital role.
+The second subsection we dedicate to a peculiar morphism sub-type, represented by signed permutations on the alphabet. \Cref{sub:gdi} defines what we need for fractals, i.e., grids, directions, and isometries.
+The following sub-section describes the other object from the title, i.e., fractals and their approximations.
+In \cref{sub:ventrflgs} a geometric tool gives us the possibility to indicate the substitution of that edge.
+Finally, in \cref{sub:reprfrun} we propose a concise way to display a fractal and all its characteristics.

+The section \nameref{sec:exmpls} is devoted to some divergent examples where our method is applied.
+The last section discusses conclusions and considerations.

+In the appendices, \cref{sc:Cayley} is for an overview of the dihedral group of transformations of the square grid, whereas the second one, \nameref{sc:NrmFrEnc}, is for a setup and start of an encyclopedia of fractals.

-$\lr{1,2,-1,2,2,1,-2,1,2,1,-2,-2,-1,-2,1,\ldots}$, respectively.
-These sequences are not in the Online Encyclopedia of Integer Sequences (OEIS), which however need not be stated further.
-Only those fractal sequences that occur in the OEIS will be stated.
-Thus, we specify the main objective of this study: \emph{to describe a system in which fractal curves in all dimensions are represented as signed number sequences.} \begin{remark} In this article, we use one numbering for figures, definitions, theorems, remarks, lemma's, observations, and examples, and another one for (sub)sections.
-But there is no rule without exception: once in a while, we will use a framed box of text that we think is important enough to call this block an \textbf{Intermezzo}. \end{remark}
+\begin{remark} This article uses one numbering for (sub)sections and another for figures, definitions, theorems, remarks, lemmas, observations, and examples.
+However, there is no rule without exception: occasionally, we will use a framed box of text that we think is important enough to call this block an \emph{Intermezzo}. \end{remark}